-His work is held in the many institutions and corporate collections nationally such as the National Gallery of Australia, Art Gallery of New South Wales, National Gallery of Victoria, Art Gallery of Western Australia, Australian National Library, Australian National University, University of Western Australia, Monash University, Artbank, and Wesfarmers.
+Paul works across painting, drawing and artists’ books to create work which focuses on the forming and deforming image, in relation to place, process impermanence and embodiment.
+His work is held in respected institutions and corporate collections nationally such as the National Gallery of Australia, Art Gallery of New South Wales, National Gallery of Victoria, Art Gallery of Western Australia, Australian National Library, Australian National University, The University of Western Australia, Monash University, Artbank, and Wesfarmers.